Healthdirect Free Australian health advice you can count on.

 • have contact with contaminated pets or farm animals

-You are more likely to pick up a campylobacter infection if you are very young or elderly, have an impaired immune system, or if you are malnourished.
+You are more likely to pick up campylobacter infection if you:

 If your child is under 12 months old, take them to the doctor if they have any symptoms of campylobacter infection.

-Older children and adults should see a doctor if they have any of the following:
+If you’re an adult or older child, you should see a doctor if you have any of the following:

 • signs of dehydration, such as decreased urination, lethargy or dry mouth